wxsd-sales/reception-macro/README.md

 This macro replaces the interface on your Cisco Telepresence with a Reception Check-In system with two buttons.
 One button will allow a guest to check in and notify staff via email or as a Webex message send via a bot, the other button will automatically dial a member of staff.

+Additional an auto answer feature is possible to enable along with a regular expression to permit selected staff to call the system and speak to

 ## Flow of the check in process
 ![ezgif-2-6041f9e0f5](https://user-images.githubusercontent.com/21026209/148802958-06ecd19b-f57e-4ee5-8845-a28078257d17.gif)